allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 ![Model Deployment App](../../img/apps_model_deployment.png)

-## Embedding Model Deployment Instance Configuration
+## Model Deployment Instance Configuration

 When configuring a new Model Deployment instance, you can fill in the required parameters or reuse the configuration of a previously launched instance.